ArieGato/serilog-sinks-rabbitmq/README.md

 * `maxChannels`
 * `levelSwitch`

-The _batchPostingLimit_ and _period_ parameters are not available because the audit sink writes log events immediately.
+The _batchPostingLimit_ and _bufferingTimeLimit_ parameters are not available because the audit sink writes log events immediately.

 ```json
 {